 The customer is at the center of the process in an on-demand production model, in which procurement, production, and delivery processes begin only after the customer order is placed.
 It enables businesses to get rid of excess inventory, boost profitability, and win or keep market share.
 Trying to forecast demand months in advance in a post-internet era of microtrends and volatile customer buying decisions can be risky.
 Small series or capsule collections can be created without compromising a company's core business by using an on-demand development model to capitalize on shoppers' constantly changing tastes.

 Companies can also react to customers at the opposite end of the speed spectrum using the on-demand production model.
 In response to the quick fashion model's homogeneity, an increasing number of fashion customers are searching for exclusive, personalized items that set them apart.
 As customization becomes the norm, creative businesses that use an on-demand manufacturing model are seeing a new market opportunity emerge: made-to-measure.
 Made-to-measure clothing was once only available to the rich, but an increasing number of start-ups are bringing it to the masses.
+The landed gentry won’t be happy about that.

 In business terms, what Fashion companies get from on-demand manufacturing: